SellJamHere/ProgrammingAssignment1/README.md

 ##Introduction
 For this first programming assignment you will write three functions that are meant to interact with dataset that accompanies this assignment.

-**Details about grading and submission procedures can be found near the bottom of this page.**
 ## Data
 The specdata contains 332 comma-separated-value (CSV) files containing pollution monitoring data for fine particulate matter (PM) air pollution at 332 locations in the United States.
 Each file contains data from a single monitor and the ID number for each monitor is contained in the file name.
 For example, data for monitor 200 is contained in the file "200.csv".
 Each file contains three variables:
 ````